tknight0000/connect/README.md

 ### `Node.JS` is required to build this app [https://nodejs.org](nodejs.org)

 ## Dev
--	`npm run build-dev` to generate the `connect.html` file
--	`npm run watch` for automatic dev-builds on code change
+-	`npm run dev` to watch for code changes and live-reload browser if changed
-	-	`npm run serve` run in a separate terminal to start a live-reloading http-server to host the build output

 ## Prod
 -	`npm run prod` to generate the `connect.html` file